 Don’t forget to check the weather for your final destination and adjust your packing list appropriately.
 If it’s cold, plan on bringing a warmer winter jacket.
 Something stylish, of course.

-15. When it’s cold, don’t pack your winter coat in your bag to conserve space.
+15. When it’s cold don’t pack your winter coat in your bag – this conserves space

 In the winter you need to bring an extra heavy coat.
-Get a nice one for sure, but also don’t pack it.
+Get a nice one for sure, but also, don’t pack it.
+Wear it.

 Carry it or wear it from your home airport, then store it in the overhead bin or have the flight attendant hang it.
 It will keep you from having to use the larger suitcase!

 If you are going to be traveling on a regular basis you will be going through your toiletries pretty quickly.
 A tube of travel toothpaste can set you back $1.25 in some cases, where buying a FULL tube of normal toothpaste might only cost you $2.95 or something.

 Buy it on Amazon.com, in bulk and save yourself some significant money!
 You might be interested in this article on buying travel toiletries in bulk.